Resource Center

 Long‑term, your supervision model rises or falls on a single practical question:

-When a staff member needs to send a one‑to‑one message to a student, is there a school‑governed channel where that conversation can occur and remain easily supervised?
+When a staff member needs to send a one‑to‑one message to a student, is there a school‑governed channel where that conversation can occur and remain visible in practice?

 How Oversight Breaks Down Over Time (Even With Good Intent)